 All adults in the U.S. are now eligible for the COVID vaccine.
 The vaccines are safe, highly effective, and backed by science.
 But not everyone is rushing to schedule their appointments the way they should.
 Men, to lump together one large demographic, are showing hesitancy to get vaccinated.
 That’s an issue for their own health and the health of their families and communities.
-In other words, their inaction puts everyone else at risk.
+In other words, their inaction puts everyone else at risk of the COVID-19 pandemic.

 Of course, many men have been getting vaccinated.
 But as a whole, men are falling behind on vaccination rates.
 As of early April, more women were vaccinated than men in all 38 states that break down shots by gender, according to an analysis from Kaiser Health News.
 In those states, women usually make up about 60 percent of the vaccinated population and men about 40 percent.